Frequently Asked Questions

 How large are the communication classes at WIU?
 The typical class size for communication classes is between 24 and 35 students.

 Are classes and programs available at the Quad Cities campus?
-The Department of Communication offers both a communication major (B.A.) and minor at the WIU-QC campus.
-Learn more about the QC minor.
+The Department of Communication offers the Communication major (B.A.), the Communication minor, and the Computer-Mediated Communication minor on both the WIU-QC and Macomb campuses.

 What internship opportunities are available?
 Internships are not required to graduate with a degree in communication, however, they are recommended and encouraged.
 Students can apply for an internship after completing 12 semester hours in the communication major.
 Internship sites have included Disney World, John Deere, Caterpillar, Enterprise Rent-A-Car, the Illinois State Government, the Macomb Chamber of Commerce, many hospitals, advertising, and public relations firms located locally and within the State of Illinois.
 For more information about the internship program, please contact the internship coordinator, Cindy Ridle at CA-Ridle@wiu.edu or at 309-298-2107.